opentracing/specification/rfc_process.md

 A tracking issue consists of the following:

-* Title, status, and author.
+* Proposal name, status, and author.
-* Short description of the proposal.
+* Short summary or proposal abstract.
-* A link to the committed RFC.
+* A link to the RFC.
 * Lists of open issues, PRs, and upcoming deadlines.
 * Links to relevant artifacts, such as release candidates.
 * Links to meetings and other discussion channels.